benGigaTech/python-grc-b/dev_notes.md

 1. Verify the database container is running: `docker compose ps`
 2. Check database logs: `docker compose logs db`
 3. Ensure the database credentials in `docker-compose.yml` match the ones expected by the application
+4. Check that database initialization completed successfully in the logs: `docker compose logs web`

 ### Template Rendering Errors